Flat Head Syndrome

-Mr Sanj Bassi explains what is plagiocephaly and brachycephaly:
+Mr Sanj Bassi explains what is flat syndrome is and how to differentiate plagiocephaly and brachycephaly:

 As a paediatric consultant I frequently see babies who have been born or even developed plagiocephaly.
 Today I am going to be explaining what it exactly is and why you should not be worried.